Leadership Through Service

 - Build your resume with hands-on experience working in the community and develop programming for large, fun events.

 To qualify, students must be first-generation college student (neither parents graduated from college) or work-study eligible and willing to serve on and off campus.
 Students must have a minimum 2.0 cumulative GPA and be in good academic standing with Normandale.
-You must be enrolled for at least 6 credits at Normandale Spring 2018 AND Fall 2018.
+You must be enrolled for at least 6 credits at Normandale Fall 2018 AND Spring 2019.

 If you have questions please contact The Center for Experiential Education at C 1066, firstname.lastname@example.org, or (952) 358-8119.